 We’ve reviewed hundreds of laptops, so we know what to look for in a laptop regardless of the price.
 The best laptop you can buy is the .
 It does everything that laptops cost hundreds of dollars more can do — and in some cases, it does it even better.

-But if your budget is a bit lower, or if you want to an affordable gaming laptop, we’ve included options for you below as well.
-You can also check out some of the best laptop deals as well if you’re looking for savings.
+But if your budget is a bit lower, or if you want to be able to game on your laptop, we’ve included options for you as well.
+If you’re looking for savings, you can also check out some of the best laptop deals and best Cyber Monday laptop deals, some of which are featured in our roundup of the best Cyber Monday sales happening now.

 The best budget laptops at a glance:

-- The best budget laptop: Lenovo Yoga C640
+- The best budget laptop: Acer Swift 3

-- The best budget laptop for students: Dell Inspiron 15 7591
+- The best budget laptop for students: Microsoft Surface Laptop Go

-- The best budget Chromebook: Lenovo IdeaPad Duet
+- The best budget Chromebook: Lenovo Chromebook Duet

 - The best budget gaming laptop: Dell G5 SE Gaming Laptop

-- The best budget laptop for video editing: Acer Swift 3
+- The best budget laptop for video editing: HP Envy x360 13 (Ryzen)

 - The best business budget laptop: Dell Inspiron 13 7000